zeid-hub/python-p4-v2-flask-sqlalchemy-crud-shell/README.md

 [<Pet 2, Whiskers, Cat>]
 ```

-We can filter by the primary key `id`:
+We can filter by the primary key `id` to get a specific row:

 ```console
 >>> Pet.query.filter_by(id=1).first()
 <Pet 1, Fido, Dog>
 ```

-We can also use the shorter `get()` method to get the row for the given primary
+We can also use the shorter `get()` method to get the row for a given `id`
-key value:
+primary key value:

 ```console
 >>> Pet.query.get(1)